 Why did the Abyssinian lion make the list?

-These lions are found as a descendant of the original five male and two female lions in 1948 at a private zoo.
-The zoo owner Emperor Haile Selassie claimed that the lions originally came from southwestern Ethiopia.
-Scientists are in search of similar species populations in the wild.
+These lions are descendants of the original five male and two female lions in 1948 at a private zoo.
+The zoo owner, Emperor Haile Selassie, claimed that the lions originally came from southwestern Ethiopia.
+Scientists are searching for similar species populations in the wild.

-The lions reside in captivity in a small animal park in Addis Ababa, Ethiopia.
+The lions reside in captivity in a small Addis Ababa, Ethiopia, animal park.
 Unlike most lions, this species is shorter, and the males have distinctive black manes.
 The manes extend from the shoulders to the stomachs.

 These lions also carry unique and rare DNA.
 Research teams believe these types of lions need further conservation efforts after the team ran 15 DNA tests on 20 of the zoo’s lions.

-The results showed that their DNA was distinctly different than other African lions.
+The results showed that their DNA was distinctly different from other African lions.
 The remaining five lions were not tested due to their young age.
 DNA results showed,

 - These lions were genetically different.